 Creative Writing and Blogging: I’d love to write for your publication.
 Please see the My Writing page for more info on my creative work.

 Fees and Rates: I work with a wide variety of clients; some are individual writers, some are Big-5 NYC publishing houses.
 As such, my rates can vary based on who you are and the specifics of the project.
 I almost always lean toward being able to work something out with you, cost wise.
 Get in touch and we’ll talk about it.

-DISCLAIMER: Please note that my freelance-editorial work and my work as a literary agent with Red Sofa are and will remain completely separate.
+DISCLAIMER: Please note that my freelance-editorial work and my work as a literary agent with Headwater are and will remain completely separate.
 As an agent, I do not represent authors with whom I’ve worked as a freelance editor, as a matter of policy.
 It’s in everyone’s best interests.